-The percentage of students included in the educational process is one of the highest among participant countries in the PISA Research project, totaling 98.6 %.
-(OECD (2016), PISA Results 2015)).
-The education system of Republic of North Macedonia consists of preschool, elementary education (6-14 years), secondary education (15-17/18 years) and higher education.
+The percentage of students enrolled in a vocational programme is one of the highest among countries and economies participating in PISA.
+(58.7 %, rank 6/77, 2018).
+The education system of the Republic of North Macedonia consists of preschool, elementary education (6-14 years), secondary education (15-17/18 years) and higher education.

 The main organization of formal education for the youth covers the following stages: